 Which is best?
 That completely depends on your needs and preferences.
 They are generally the same, but with different nuances and interfaces.

-A comparison of citation management tools is available on WIkipedia, but there is no guarantee it is up-to-date.
+A comparison of citation management tools is available on WIkipedia.
 Otherwise, view tutorials or test managers to see which you like best.

 Always check that a manager is using the most current edition of your style.

 Citations generated by managers are not always correct.
 Double check them!

 For example, check capitalization, the order of items in the citation, and that the author was not confused with the editor.

 Our search tool, Primo, and most of our databases will give you a formatted citation for a source if you click on "Cite" or the quotation mark icon.

 2. Style Manuals & Official Websites for Your Style

 Go right to the official sources for citation format.
 Click on the blue button to the left to see the e-books, websites, and books you have access to for MLA, APA, or Chicago/Turabian.

 3. RefWorks: Get a Free Premium Account